brendan-robert-1/branch-github-api/README.md

 I am most familiar with.

 This application follows the typical Controller -> Service -> Client approach to responsibility separation.
-I used the Kotlin Extensions language feature to handle the pojo mapping from the source (githup api) to the api model that I am exposing.
+I used the Kotlin Extensions language feature to handle the pojo mapping from the source (GitHub api) to the api model that I am exposing.
 I also used the `@JsonAlias` and `@JsonProperty` to handle json field name de/serialization.

 I used spring `RestTemplate` to execute the call to the GitHub api.
 I also used JUnit for unit testing.

-There was no specific ask for HTTP error code mappings for different scenario (NotFound vs server error).
+There was no specific ask for HTTP error code mappings for different scenario (NotFound vs InternalServerError).
 So I return all as a `500`.
-I would ask for further clarity on this to see if want to map a NotFound to a `404` or otherwise.
+I would ask for further clarity on this to see if you want to map a NotFound to a `404` or otherwise.